Sv443-Network/UserUtils/README.md

 #### `Dialog.destroy()`
 Usage: `destroy(): void`
 Destroys the dialog.
-Removes all listeners and unmounts the dialog by default.
+Removes all listeners by default and closes and unmounts the dialog.

 <br>